luisbelloch/the_data_kitchen/docs/index.md

 # The Data Kitchen

 Welcome to our restaurant!
-This site was designed as an experiment to help people understand how to use simple tools to process data localy.
+This site was designed as an experiment to help people understand how to use simple tools to process data locally.

-## 🥦 Apetizers: The Unix Salad
+## 🥦 Appetizers: The Unix Salad

 [Recipes](./starters.html)